2017 ANNUAL REPORT

 Golf Classic Returns to Mare Island

 Perfect weather and spectacular views combined for a successful 34th annual NorthBay Guild Golf Classic.

 More than 100 golfers traveled to Mare Island for the July 14 tournament, gathering outside the clubhouse early to enjoy some breakfast burritos and beverages before heading out onto the course.

 Many took their turns at a putting contest before the noon shot-gun start.
-A light fog, drifting in off the San Francisco Bay, soon burned off, offering golfers fantastic views at nearly every turn.
+A cool breeze drifted in from the strait and sunny skies provided spectacular views at nearly every hole.

-After the rounds were complete, golfers were shuttled back to the Vino Godfather Mansion for games of chance, a dinner prepared by Outback Steakhouse and dancing to the music of The Rhythm Method 4.
+After the rounds were complete, golfers headed to Vino Godfather Mansion for a buffet dinner by Outback Steakhouse, awards presentation, a raffle, and dancing under the stars to the music of Rhythm Method 4.

 “Everyone seemed to really enjoy the day, including the beautiful views from Mare Island, and appreciated the dinner and dancing afterward,” said Jane Hilliard, director of Volunteer Services.
 “We could not have pulled it all off without the tireless work of our many volunteers, and the help of our generous donors, particularly top sponsor Medic Ambulance.”

 Appreciation for Medic's support was shown during the awards event after the tournament when NorthBay Healthcare Foundation Board member Bill Fell presented Medic Ambulance President Rudy Manfredi with a crystal sculpture embedded with a 1979 silver dollar to commemorate the company's 38th anniversary of serving Solano County.